 Principal Investigator (PI): Hook Hua, NASA's Jet Propulsion Laboratory

-Synthetic aperture radar (SAR)-based geodetic imaging has revolutionized Earth science research in disciplines such as solid earth, ecosystems, and cryosphere.
-Yet the ability to effectively utilize SAR data for research, long-term monitoring of spatial areas of interests (AOIs), and rapid hazard response has been limited due to processing complexity, data volume sizes, and latencies in the end-to-end process.
-For example, barriers in urgent response include the lack of automated data triggers from forecasts, the need for specialized processing parameters that currently rely on expert intervention, and the manual delivery of actionable science data products to the decision support communities.
-Our team's AIST-2011 and AIST-2014 efforts towards an Advanced Rapid Imaging and Analysis (ARIA) data system has demonstrated the capability to automate high-volume SAR image analysis in a cloud computing environment, but a limiting factor has been the continued need for expert analysis for detection of features in the L2 data products as well as transients in the L3 time series data products.
+The ability to effectively utilize SAR data for areas including research, long-term monitoring of spatial areas of interest (AOIs), and rapid hazard response has been limited by barriers including large data volumes, processing complexity, and long latencies.
+For example, barriers to rapid hazard response include the lack of automated data triggers from forecasts, the need for specialized processing parameters that currently rely on intervention by subject matter experts, and the manual delivery of actionable science data products to decision support communities.